activepieces/activepieces/README.md

 ## Open-source

 This repo is entirely [MIT licensed](/LICENSE).
-You have the permission to use or distribute
+You have the permission to use or distribute our source code freely in your projects.

 ## Contributors 🦸